RITRedteam/Trickshot/README.md

 cp -f tg.so /usr/lib64/mysql/plugin/
 ```

-Then remove into your MYSQL server and run the following query:
+Then remote into your MYSQL server and run the following query:

 ```
 CREATE FUNCTION trickshot RETURNS STRING SONAME "tg.so";